fquinn454/creditCardNumbers/README.md

 # creditCardNumbers
 JavaScript program to check valid and invalid credit card numbers.
 </br>
-Uses a simplified Luhn algorithm, to find out if a credit card number is valid.
+Uses the Luhn algorithm, to find out if a credit card number is valid.